-A 13-mile section of the Forest Service Road (FSR) 39, also known as the Wallowa Mountain Loop Road, will receive some much needed reconstruction beginning October 31.
+ANNOUNCEMENT: A 13-mile section of the Forest Service Road (FSR) 39, also known as the Wallowa Mountain Loop Road, will receive some much needed reconstruction in 2014.
 Please click on Road Conditions in the main menu to learn about the project and how to continue to enjoy travel on the byway.